luca-nik/mev_agent/exercises/third/Exercise3.md

 In additon to this, moreover, even if the directed graph wouldn't have mutlti-edged connected vertices, the problem of simple paths detection from `A` to `B` is extremely complex ([#P-complete](https://epubs.siam.org/doi/abs/10.1137/0208032)), and requires [complex numerical techniques](https://arxiv.org/pdf/2103.06102) to be solved efficiently.

+In addition to this, in these exercises we never considered multi-assets venues, which would imply more complex graphs, and for which the price functions could change during propagation.
+Indeed, if we consider a multi asset pool, with tokens `A`,`B`, and `C`, it can happen that the price function `c(a)` might change if I first visited this venue but along a different edge of the graph e.g. `A`/`B`.
+Another source of additional complexity is the possibility that the graph changes through time.
+Indeed, it might be possible that new venues are added to the market effectively introducing new connections among the nodes.

+git

 ### Results
 Interestingly, adding the `METEORA_USDC_USDT` to the market graph (with the liquidities at the time I exectuted the code) has allowed to increase the surplus of a factor ~58.
 This could be a rather interesting example where arbitrage could be exploited, buying `USDT` from `METEORA_USDC_USDT`, selling them back for `USDC` in `UNISWAP_USDC_USDT`.